artur-sak13/CS421/mps/mp6-scheme/README.md

 values of defined constants, operators, and functions.
 The main call to `repl` should provide this `runtime` as the starting environment.
 (It is also possible to call `repl` with a different starting environment for experimental purposes.)
+You can test your `runtime` using the REPL, so implement the REPL first!

 You need to initialize `runtime` with predefined primitive operators as well.
 This will make these operators available to users of your language.
 Some of them